Madhivarman/RestAPI-HE/README.md

 ### NOTE ###

        1. This application can query **Multiple combinations of attributes** or **single attributes**.
+       2. Please make sure that you don't want to filter by Date Attribute set the toDate as large as possible.
+Say,Dec 31 2018
-       2. Ignore other tabs in the browser ;)
+       3. Ignore other tabs in the browser ;)

 ### Citations ###
 ```